Things to know about aid, lawsuits and tourism nearly a month after fire leveled a Hawaii community

 Authorities are encouraging travelers to visit the island and support the economy, but ask that they avoid west Maui and instead stay in other areas like Kihei and Wailea.

-Celebrities like Native Hawaiian actor Jason Momoa and Aerosmith singer and Maui homeowner Steven Tyler are also among those urging people to visit.
+Celebrities including Native Hawaiian actor Jason Momoa and Aerosmith singer and Maui homeowner Steven Tyler are also among those urging people to visit.

 “Everything’s beautiful, except we gotta come there and make it more beautiful, OK?”
 Tyler said during a weekend concert in Philadelphia.